 Step 2: Reset Windows Update Components and Fix Errors

 Windows update troubleshooter will check your system for various types of errors.
-After analyzing errors in Windows Update, troubleshooter will ask to to Apply this fix or Skip this fix to continue troubleshooting.
+After analyzing errors in Windows Update, the troubleshooter will ask to Apply this fix or Skip this fix to continue troubleshooting.

-Windows Update troubleshooter will reset Windows update components and clear Windows Update cache and restart the services.
-If Windows update troubleshooter as successful in resolving the Windows update issue, it will show you details of fixed issues.
+Windows Update troubleshooter will reset Windows update components and clear the Windows Update cache and restart the services.
+If the Windows update troubleshooter was successful in resolving the Windows update issue, it will show you details of fixed issues.
 Now you can close the troubleshooter.

 Step 3: Check for Updates

 It’s time to check if Windows Update issues were fixed or not.
 Go to Settings > Update & Security and click on Check for updates.
 If issues were fixed successfully, you will be able to download and install updates on your Windows PC.

 2. Manually Fix or Reset Windows Update Components